 A KEY LOGISTICS PARTNER FOR HUMANITARIAN ORGANISATIONS

-CMA CGM Group established a Humanitarian Services Office at the end of 2017, which offers customised solutions to international organisations and NGOs providing emergency aid.
+nitarian Services Office at the end of 2017, which offers customised solutions to international organisations and NGOs providing emergency aid.
 In 2021, the Group managed the transport of almost 26 692 TEU of emergency aid.

 EXPERTISE IN EMERGENCY